BA (Hons) Fashion Design Degree

 Year One

-The first year equips you with essential skills for design success.
-Master tools, garment construction, and studio practices for a safe and productive environment.
-Learn pattern cutting and develop organisation and time management.
+In your first year, you’ll build the essential skills for design success—mastering tools, garment construction, and safe studio practices while developing strong organisation and time management.

-Dive deep into visual research, analyse trends, and understand fashion consumers to create purposeful garments.
-Master design communication through traditional and digital tools.
+You’ll dive into visual research, trend analysis, and consumer insights to create purposeful garments and sharpen your design communication through both traditional and digital methods.

-Explore 3D draping, refine pattern-cutting, and develop construction skills to bring designs to life.
-Cultivate independent work practices and self-evaluation for a confident design approach.
+Hands-on exploration includes 3D draping, advanced pattern cutting, and construction techniques to bring your ideas to life, alongside cultivating independent work habits and self-evaluation for a confident design approach.

-Build a strong foundation in design theory, history, and social contexts.
-Develop research and critical thinking through discussions, debates, and independent projects.
+At the same time, you’ll build a solid foundation in design theory, history, and social contexts, developing critical thinking through lively discussions, debates, and independent projects—all setting you up for a creative, responsible, and future-focused career in fashion.

 - Unit 1: Fashion Techniques and Processes